Yuricst/HighFidelityEphemerisModel.jl/docs/src/tutorials/perturbations.md

 ## Ephemerides.jl backend

 `EphemeridesParameters` uses Julia-native ephemeris queries instead of direct SPICE ephemeris calls at runtime.
-Pass either an existing `ephemerides_provider` or a list of ephemeris files through[...]
+Pass either an existing `ephemerides_provider` or a list of ephemeris files through `ephemerides_files`.
+For spherical harmonics, also provide the binary PCK needed by the body-fixed frame transformation.

 ```julia
 paths = [